Hapoel Be'er Sheva F.C.: The late 1970s

 In the 1976–77 season, Be'er Sheva almost became the first champion team to go down in the league.
 Under the guidance of Eli Fuchs, who returned to coaching the team, Be'er Sheva opened the season badly and fell to the bottom.
 As a result, after 16 rounds Fuchs resigned from the coaching team, and Eliyahu Offer, who retired from regular activity as a player during the season and also served as Fuchs's assistant, was named coach.
-Two rounds to the end of the season the team met outside with Maccabi Haifa for a survival game, with only a goal difference separating the two teams in the table.
+Two rounds to the end of the season the team met away from home with Maccabi Haifa for a survival game, with only a goal difference separating the two teams in the table.
 Be'er Sheva won 1–0 and managed to stay in the league while Maccabi Haifa dropped to the second division.
-In addition, the team reached the quarterfinals of the Israeli Cup again after beating Maccabi Haifa 2–0 in the eighth-finals and was eliminated after losing 0–3 to Beitar Tel Aviv.
+In addition, the team reached the quarterfinals of the Israeli Cup again after beating Maccabi Haifa 2–0 in the round of 16 and was eliminated after losing 0–3 to Beitar Tel Aviv.

-In the 1977–78 season, the team displayed a good offensive ability throughout the season, led by its top scorer Shalom Avitan, with 12 goals and his deputy Victor Seroussi, with 10 goals, but at the same time showed less defensive ability.
+In the 1977–78 season, the team displayed a good offensive ability throughout the season, led by its top scorer Shalom Avitan, with 12 goals and his runner up Victor Seroussi, with 10 goals, but at the same time showed less defensive ability.
 Be'er Sheva finished the season in fifth place in the table with 43 goals, the highest in a single season in the history of the team in the first division until then (except for the double season of 1966–68, which scored 71 goals).

 In the 1978–79 season, the team finished ninth.
-In addition, she reached the quarter-finals of the State Cup for the sixth time in her history, following a 2–1 win over Hapoel Kfar Saba in the eighth-finals.
-In the quarterfinals she lost to Beitar Tel Aviv with a penalty kick.
+In addition, she reached the quarter-finals of the State Cup for the sixth time in her history, following a 2–1 win over Hapoel Kfar Saba in the round of 16.
+In the quarterfinals she lost to Beitar Tel Aviv in a penalty shootout.